abhijitadhikary/Analysis-of-Street-Image-Segmentation-Performance-using-Spectral-Clustering-via-Nystrom/README.md

 1. Paster the `idd20k_lite.zip` file in the `./data` ditectory.
 2. Go into the `./src/` directory and run `python main.py` to run the project using default hyperparameters.
 3. Hyperparameters can be changed from the `./src/utils.py` file's `get_args()` function.
+4. To separately evaluate the model run `python evaluate_results.py` from inside the `./src/` directory.

 *** It is recommended to run the project in a Windows environment as all the functionalities were tested in a Windows machine.